 After our snack, and after saying goodbye to Mr. SBC as he headed off on his banana train tour, we returned to our taxi lady, and she led us over to our car and driver.
 There was a bit of confusion, as the $25 fare was now $50.
 Apparently, she had meant per person?
 Regardless, it was still much less than a taxi driver in the US would charge for four hours of their time.

-The taxi ride to Cahuita, and an unexpected stop!
+Getting to Cahuita to see baby sloths and an unexpected stop!

 Our taxi driver was a super-friendly local guy, and his English was excellent.
 He chatted with us the whole way, pointing out the sights as we drove along the shore towards Cahuita.
 About halfway through our journey, we approached a car that had pulled off to the side of the road.
 There were a few people standing next to the car, looking up at the trees and pointing.

 “Hold on,” he said.
 “We need to stop.
 We have plenty of time, so don’t worry.”